Fobnud-8wokpo-qivsyz/Jamon/README.md

 - Find humman-readable files on linux systems: find /dir/to/search -type f -exec sh -c 'file -b {} | grep text &>/dev/null' \; -print

+- Listar recursivamente en un servidor ordenando por dueño y grupo, ademas podemos 'grep':

+    ls -l -R | sort -k 3 - sorts by owner and by default sorts the next field (group) and on ls -l -R | sort -k 4,4 -k 3 |grep usuarioSeñorX - sorts by group and then by owner ls -l -R | sort -k 3,3 -k 8 - sorts by owner and then by filename

 - Buscar the only line of text data.txt that occurs only once:  < file.txt sort | uniq -u       # only print unique lines
         							< file.txt sort | uniq -d       # only print duplicate lines